RepAdapt/nextflow_snp_calling_linux/README.md

 # Important

-It is required to pull all the apptainer images as sif files and link them to the directory where you save them in the config file nextflow.config
+It is required to pull all the singularity/apptainer images as sif files and link them to the directory where you save them in the config file nextflow.config

 Singularity/Apptainer images vailable at: https://github.com/RepAdapt/singularity/blob/main/RepAdaptSingularity.imagelocations.md